jackiechen930812/mixup_to_random_extreme/README.md

 * ./train.py  : one_third concatenation(matrix mix-up images, original mix-up images and original images in one iteration

-* ./baseline.py: original mixup with/without tricks (--use_cutmix=True) to enable cutmix

 ## Training
 Use `python train.py` to train a new model.